groonga/groonga/doc/source/reference/commands/select.rst

-   There is one grouped record in ``_value`` to refer each grouped values when you specify multiple group keys to :ref:`select-drilldown-label-keys`.
+   There is one grouped record in ``_value`` to refer each grouped values when you specify multiple group keys to :ref:`select-drilldowns-label-keys`.
 So you can refer each group key by ``_value.${KEY_NAME}`` syntax.

-   On the other hand, there is no grouped record in ``_value`` when you specify only one group key to :ref:`select-drilldown-label-keys`.
+   On the other hand, there is no grouped record in ``_value`` when you specify only one group key to :ref:`select-drilldowns-label-keys`.
 So you can't refer group key by ``_value.${KEY_NAME}`` syntax.

-.. _select-drilldown-label-output-format:
+.. _select-drilldowns-label-output-format:

 Output format for ``drilldowns[${LABEL}]`` style
 """"""""""""""""""""""""""""""""""""""""""""""""

-There is a difference in output format between :ref:`select-drilldown` and :ref:`select-drilldown-label-keys`. :ref:`select-drilldown` uses array to output multiple drilldown results.
+There is a difference in output format between :ref:`select-drilldown` and :ref:`select-drilldowns-label-keys`. :ref:`select-drilldown` uses array to output multiple drilldown results.
-:ref:`select-drilldown-label-keys` uses pairs of label and drilldown result.
+:ref:`select-drilldowns-label-keys` uses pairs of label and drilldown result.

 :ref:`select-drilldown` uses the following output format::